BhathiyaTK/Automated-Lecturers-Time-Table-Generator/README.md

 # Automated Lecturers Time Table Generator:100:
-I am doing this project as my mini-poject in the university:mortar_board:.
-This is a web-based automated lecturers time-tables generator using genetic algorithms for Department of Computing & Information Systems in Sabaragamuwa University.
-The main goal of doing this is automate the manual process which is using to create lecturers time-tables:dart:.
+This project is developing as an university project:mortar_board:.
+This is a web-based automated lecture schedules generator developed using custom-created python-based genetic algorithm.

+:dart:The main goal of this project is to automate the time-wasting, document-based, manual process which is using to create lecture schedules.

+### Project functionalities & Features
+- Login pages.
+- Password reset option with user verification.
+- Dashboard with fully summerized details of the system data.
+- Lecture-wise lecture schedules generator.
+- Lecture halls and batches details management section.
+- Subjects management section.
+- Users management section.
+- User profile section for update user's personal info and profile image.
+- Helps and tips section.

 ### Using Technologies
 - Python
 - Django web framework
+- Bootstrap
 - CSS3
 - JavaScript
 - JQuery
-- PostgreSQL
+- PostgreSQL (as Relational-DBMS)

+*NOTE: Curently this is only available for a single department of the faculty.*

-:bulb: **Hope to implement this for entire faculty using machine learning technologies**:wink:
+:bulb: **willing to implement this for the entire faculty and the university.**